geralang/gerap/README.md

 - `include_js` *(optional)*
   - A list of files to copy into the output directory (`.gerap`).
 Will only be included if the root target type (not the target of this package, but the target type that will be generated) is `"c"`.
   - Must be a list of strings.
+- `c_core_deps` *(optional)*
+  - The implementation of the core dependencies to use.
+If not specified, [the default implementation](https://github.com/typesafeschwalbe/geraccoredeps) will be cloned with `git`.
+  - Must be a string referring to a local directory or git repository with a `coredeps.c`-file at its root.